ahmetkca/React-Design-Patterns/README.md

 > Components that take care of loading and managing data for their child components

 [Controlled-Uncontrolled Design pattern](https://github.com/ahmetkca/React-Design-Patterns/tree/controlled-uncontrolled-components)
-> ***Uncontrolled Component:*** Components that keep track of their own states and release data only when some even occurs (that is, the submit for the HTML forms)
+> ***Uncontrolled Component:*** Components that keep track of their own states and release data only when some event occurs (that is, the submit for the HTML forms)

 > ***Controlled Component:*** Components that do not keep track of their own state--all state is passed in as props (that is, when we use the useState Hook with text inputs)